dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 ### Get a Trial License

-You can request a trial license for **Mobile Document Scanner** here:
+You can request a trial license for **Mobile Document Scanner** through our [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=mwc&source=guide).
+The trial license can be renewed twice for a total of two months of free access.

 {% include trialLicense.html %}